Mobility Guide

 The transport of the disabled person's wheelchair is free of charge.
 In this regard, it should be borne in mind that:

-• those travelling with rigid wheelchairs must use the carriages provided and marked with the symbol for the disabled; if this is not possible, work out the most appropriate solution together with the reception centre;
+- those travelling with a rigid wheelchair must use the carriages provided and marked with the symbol for the disabled; if this is not possible, work out the most appropriate solution together with the reception centre;

 On the train